garrandall/popular-music-data/tracks/wouldn-t-it-be-good-nik-kershaw.md

 Wouldn't it be good to be in your shoes
 Even if it was for just one day?
 Wouldn't it be good if we could wish ourselves away?
-Ooh Wouldn't it be good to be on your side?
+Oh Wouldn't it be good to be on your side?
 The grass is always greener over there
 Wouldn't it be good if we could live without a care?